Difference Between Omelette and Frittata

 They have to be cooked rapidly over high heat and are served hot.

-Omelettes are made delicious by adding ingredients like veggies, butter, milk, cheese.
+Omelettes are made delicious by adding ingredients like veggies, butter, milk, and cheese.
 However, ingredients are added based on the recipient’s preference.

-The seasonings or fillings are normally added during the process of cooking.
+Seasonings or fillings are normally added during the process of cooking.

 Omelettes can serve as a great breakfast, brunch, and dinner dish.